storageos/storageos.github.io/_includes/k8s/custom-install.md

 There are a variety of flavours, versions and particularities in the container orchestrator scope.
-Because of this, StorageOS installation procedures aim to be flexible so it can fit different needs regarding the environment, preferences or requirements.
+Because of this, StorageOS installation procedures aim to be flexible so they can fit different needs depending on the environment, preferences or requirements.
 The StorageOS cluster operator makes the installation easier by delegating the responsibility of the installation to its logic.
 If you want to see and alter the installation of StorageOS, the